antonnerre/blog-test/_posts/2018-01-11-part-2-exploring-new-dataset-and-inference.md

 What is better than a joyplot to visualize the musical landscape ?
 This is basically the same plot as the first one: each line represents the Kernel Density Estimate of the distribution of followers (log) per artists of a given genre.
 Notice the shift of the distributions' modes from left to right as you scroll down: instead of being colored from blue to red, genres were ordered from top to bottom by their popularity.

-(In case you don't know Unknown Pleasures by Joy Division yet, have a look at its album artwork <a href="https://www.allmusic.com/album/unknown-pleasures-mw0000202764">here</a> and, most importantly, have a first listen.
+(In case you don't know Unknown Pleasures by Joy Division yet, have a look at its album artwork <a href="https://www.allmusic.com/album/unknown-pleasures-mw0000202764">here</a> and, most importantly, have a first listen <a href="https://open.spotify.com/album/0cbpcdI4UySacPh5RCpDfo">here</a>.
 This last plot is largely inspired by the work of user ``sbebo`` on Github and its package ``joypy``, and adapted to look a bit more like the album cover: the KDEs are not transparent, and the figure is more centered.
 Also, we are plotting music!)

 ```python